 I’ve made a model to estimate the real cost of a message depending on these parameters, you can access it following this link.

 You can change the cell in blue to put you own parameter and get the result on the red cells.
+Anyone can change the parameters so don’t take attention to the initial values you find.
 At the bottom the real number of DC consumed each time your device send a message and the yearly cost of the subscription.

 This model, does not integrate growth and as a consequence gives an idea of the cost per DC or per device like if all the devices where enable on the first day and all communication going one.
 But in the reality, at the begining, the fixed cost are paid by a small number of devices.
 You need to be careful on this.